-As per the amendments introduced to Law No. 4054 via the Amendment Law, the Board is explicitly granted the power to impose behavioural or structural remedies in the case of a competition law infringement.
+As per the amendments introduced to Law No. 4054 via the Amendment Law, the Board is explicitly granted with the power to impose behavioural and/or structural remedies in case of a competition law infringement.
 This also applies to the infringement of article 7 of Law No. 4054, which prohibits concentrations, which would result in a significant lessening of effective competition within a market for goods or services, particularly in the form of creating or strengthening a dominant position.
 Article 9 of Law No. 4054 aims to grant the Board the power to order structural remedies for anticompetitive conduct infringing articles 4, 6 and 7 of Law No. 4054, provided that behavioural remedies are first applied and failed.
-Further, if the Board determines with a final decision that behavioural remedies have failed, undertakings or associations of undertakings will be granted at least six months to comply with structural remedies.
-Both behavioural and structural remedies should be proportionate and necessary to end the infringement effectively.
+Further, if the Board determines with a final decision that behavioural remedies have failed, undertakings or association of undertakings will be granted at least six months to comply with structural remedies.
+"The number of cases in which the Board decided on divestment or licensing commitments ... has increased dramatically over recent years."

+Both behavioural and structural remedies should be proportionate to and necessary to end the infringement effectively.

 Recent indications in practice show that remedies and conditional clearances are becoming increasingly important in Turkish merger control enforcement.
-The number of cases in which the Board decided on divestment or licensing commitments or other structural or behavioural remedies has increased dramatically over the past years.
-Examples include some of the most important decisions in the history of Turkish merger control enforcement, such as Danfoss and Eaton (4 May 2021, 21-25/313-144) Aon/WTW (14 July 2021, 21-35/503-246), EssilorLuxottica/Hal (10 June 2021, 21-30/395-199), PSA/FCA (17 July 2020, 20-34/441-M), Bekaert/Pirelli (22 January 2015, 15-04/52-25), Migros/Anadolu (9 July 2015, 29/420-117), Luxottica/Essilor (1 October 2018, 18-36/585-286), AFM/Mars (17 November 2011, 11-57/1473-539), Vatan/Doğan (10 March 2008, 08-23/237-75) ÇimSA/Bilecik (2 June 2008, 08-36/481-169) OYAK/Lafarge (18 November 2009, 09-56/1338-341), THY/HAVAS (27 August 2009, 09-40/986-248) and Burgaz/Mey Icki (8 July 2010, 10-49/900-314).
+The number of cases in which the Board decided on divestment or licensing commitments or other structural or behavioural remedies has increased dramatically over recent years.
+Examples include some of the most important decisions in the history of Turkish merger control enforcement such as Lokman/Adatip, 24 March 2022, 22-14/233-101; AON/Willis 14 July 2021, 21-35/503-246; Danfoss and Eaton, 4 May 2021, 21-25/313-144; Aon/WTW, 14 July 2021, 21-35/503-246; EssilorLuxottica/Hal, 10 June 2021, 21-30/395-199; PSA/FCA, 17 July 2020; 20-34/441-M; Bekaert/Pirelli, 22 January 2015, 15-04/52-25, Migros/Anadolu, 9 July 2015, 29/420-117; Luxottica/ Essilor, 1 October 2018, 18-36/585-286; AFM/Mars, 17 November 2011, 11-57/1473-539; Vatan/Doğan, 10 March 2008, 08-23/237-75; ÇimSA/ Bilecik, 2 June 2008, 08-36/481-169; OYAK/Lafarge, 18 November 2009, 09-56/1338-341; THY/HAVAS, 27 August 2009, 09-40/986-248; and Burgaz/Mey Icki, 8 July 2010, 10-49/900-314.

-In line with this trend, the Authority issued the Guidelines on Remedies, which aim to provide guidance on remedies that can be offered to dismiss competition law concerns regarding a particular concentration that might otherwise be deemed problematic under the SIEC test.
+In line with this trend, the Authority issued the Guidelines on Remedies.
+The Guidelines on Remedies aim to provide guidance on remedies that can be offered to dismiss competition law concerns regarding a particular concentration that may otherwise be deemed as problematic under the SIEC test.
 The Guidelines on Remedies set out the general principles applicable to the remedies acceptable to the Board, the main types of commitments that may be accepted by the Board, the specific requirements that commitment proposals need to fulfil and the main mechanisms for the implementation of such commitments.

-Separately, in TIL /Marport, the Board refused to grant approval to the transaction concerning Terminal Investment Limited Sàrl's (TIL) acquisition of sole control over Marport Liman İşletmeleri Sanayi ve Ticaret Anonim Şirketi (Marport), which was under the joint control of TIL before the transaction, on the grounds that the notified transaction was likely to cause significant impediment of effective competition pursuant to article 7 of Law No. 4054.
+Separately, in TIL/Marport, the Board refused to grant approval to the transaction, concerning Terminal Investment Limited Sàrl's (TIL) acquisition of sole control over Marport Liman İşletmeleri Sanayi ve Ticaret Anonim Şirketi (Marport', which was under the joint control of TIL before the transaction, on the grounds that the notified transaction was likely to cause significant impediment of effective competition pursuant to article 7 of Law No. 4054.
 The Board found, among other things, that: